ClassDataAbstractionCoupling

 Description

-Measures the number of instantiations of other classes within the given class or record.
+Measures the number of distinct classes that are instantiated within the given class or record.
 This type of coupling is not caused by inheritance or the object-oriented paradigm.
 Generally speaking, any data type with other data types as members or local variable that is an instantiation (object) of another class has data abstraction coupling (DAC).
 The higher the DAC, the more complex the structure of the class.

 This check processes files in the following way: